Complexity of Paired Domination Problems on Circle and $k$-Polygon Graphs: Introduction

 \section{Introduction}

-Given a graph $G = (V, E)$, a dominating set $D\subseteq V$ is defined such that every vertex $v\in V-D$ is adjacent to at least one vertex in $D$.
-Finding a dominating set is fundamental in the field of graph theory, with applications in diverse domains, including network design, facility location, and the analysis of social networks~\cite{Haynes98-2,Haynes98}.
-The minimum dominating set problem on $G$ is to find a dominating set $D$ with minimum size.
-In recent decades, there \rgb{have} been several variants of domination, e.g., total domination~\cite{Cockayne80}, connected domination [28], independent domination~\cite{Goddard13}, and paired-domination~\cite{Haynes98-3}.
-Total domination required that the subgraph induced by a dominating set $D$, denoted by $G[D]$, had no isolated vertex, while connected domination required $G[D]$ to be connected.
-Independent domination asked that a dominating set must be an independent set as well.
+Finding a dominating set is a fundamental problem in graph theory with numerous applications, including network design, facility location, and social network analysis~\cite{Haynes98-2,Haynes98}.
+Given a graph $G = (V, E)$, a dominating set $D \subseteq V$ is defined such that every vertex $v \in V - D$ is adjacent to at least one vertex in $D$.
+The minimum dominating set problem seeks to find a dominating set of minimum size.
+Over the past few decades, various extensions of domination have been explored, such as total domination~\cite{Cockayne80}, connected domination [28], independent domination~\cite{Goddard13}, and paired-domination~\cite{Haynes98-3}.
+In total domination, the induced subgraph $G[D]$ contains no isolated vertices, while in connected domination, $G[D]$ must be connected.
+Independent domination requires that the dominating set also forms an independent set.

-We say that $M \subseteq E$ is a matching, if all edges of $M$ share no common vertex, and further, a matching $M$ is perfect, if all vertices in $V$ appear in $M$.
-Paired-domination required that $G[D]$ had a perfect matching.
-The concept of paired-domination was first introduced in~\cite{Haynes98-3} by conceptualizing the area monitoring problem, in which a minimum even number of guards, each located at a site, were assigned to monitor all sites such that each guard was paired with another at a neighboring site, serving as a backup for each other.
-More applications of it could be found in the fields of security and surveillance, resource allocation, facility location, network communication, and coding theory~\cite{Gupta13}.
-The minimum paired-domination problem on $G$ is to find a dominating set $D$ (paired-dominating set, hereafter) such that $D$ is minimum and $G[D]$ has a perfect matching.
-Its NP-completeness for general graphs was shown in~\cite{Haynes98-3}.
-Figure~1 illustrates an example of a minimum dominating set and a minimum paired-dominating set.
-Below, more prior research about paired domination was to be reviewed.
+A set $M \subseteq E$ is called a matching if no two edges in $M$ share a common vertex.
+A matching $M$ is perfect if every vertex in $V$ is covered by an edge in $M$.
+The concept of paired-domination requires that the induced subgraph $G[D]$ contains a perfect matching.
+Paired-domination was first introduced in~\cite{Haynes98-3} in the context of an area monitoring problem, where a minimum even number of guards were stationed at various sites to monitor all locations.
+Each guard was paired with another at a neighboring site, ensuring mutual backup.
+This concept has since found applications in various domains, including security and surveillance, resource allocation, facility location, network communication, and coding theory~\cite{Gupta13,Dreyer00,Borzooei15}.

+The minimum paired-domination problem seeks to find a minimum dominating set $D$ such that $G[D]$ contains a perfect matching.
+Its NP-completeness for general graphs was established in~\cite{Haynes98-3}.
+Figure~\ref{figure:domination} illustrates an example of a minimum dominating set, a minimum paired-dominating set, and a minimum total dominating set.
+As below, we review prior research on paired domination.